infracloudio/spring-boot-acorn/tutorial.md

 # Deploying Spring Boot - Petclinic App on Acorn

 Ready to build something awesome?
 Enter [Spring Boot](https://spring.io/projects/spring-boot) – the superhero of frameworks!
-Spring Boot deployed using cloud-native tools, ensures consistent and scalable application deployment.
-Paired with Kubernetes, it simplifies orchestration, enhancing developer productivity.
+Spring Boot paired with Kubernetes, simplifies orchestration, enhancing developer productivity.
 This synergy streamlines development, secures applications, and aligns seamlessly with modern containerization trends.

 One of the most popular app developed by the Spring Framework developers to demonstrate the capabilities of Spring Boot, Spring MVC, and Spring Data Framework is the [Spring Petclinic App](https://github.com/spring-petclinic).
-The Spring Petclinic App community is very active and there are quite a few forks in the GitHub org [spring-petclinic](https://github.com/spring-petclinic).
-The Petclinic App is trying to solve a very crucial problem to provide the pets with Veterinary Care.
+The Spring Petclinic App community is very active and there are [several forks](https://spring-petclinic.github.io/docs/forks.html) in the GitHub org [spring-petclinic](https://github.com/spring-petclinic).
+The Petclinic App is trying to solve a very crucial problem to provide Pets with Veterinary Care.
 The users can register their Pets and plan visits with their Vets to ensure their Pets well-being.
 To showcase this legendary application, we have deployed it on Acorn by simply as defining it with an [Acornfile](https://docs.acorn.io/reference/acornfile), generating a deployable Acorn Image.
 [Acorn](https://docs.acorn.io/) simplifies the building and provisioning of your containerised applications, which further provides a unique feature to share your artifacts and workloads using a link providing access to single-click deployment in a sandbox environment.

 If you want to check out the Petclinic Acorn for yourself, click the below link.
-All you need to join is a GitHub ID to create an account.
+All you need is a GitHub ID to create an account.

 [![Run in Acorn](https://acorn.io/v1-ui/run/badge?image=ghcr.io+infracloudio+spring-boot-acorn:v1.0.0-0&ref=aashimodi14)](https://acorn.io/run/ghcr.io/infracloudio/spring-boot-acorn:v1.0.0-0?ref=aashimodi14&name=petclinic-app)

 To know more about how we created the Spring Petclinic App Acorn, follow along.
-This tutorial will enable to make customisations in the app or your can take it up a notch and deploy an Acorn for your very own Spring Boot app.
+This tutorial will enable you to make customisations in the app or you can take it up a notch and deploy an Acorn for your very own Spring Boot app.

 > _Note: Everything shown in this tutorial can be found in [this repository](https://github.com/infracloudio/spring-boot-acorn)_.
 ## Pre-requisites